 Hoi An

 Boasting an eclectic mix of cultural influences, Hoi An is a truly enchanting town on Vietnam’s central coast.
-Much of the old quarter is pedestrian-only, and the streets are illuminated by colourful lanterns at night.
+Much of the old quarter – a UNESCO World Heritage Site – is pedestrian-only, and the streets are illuminated by colourful lanterns at night.
 Add to that hundreds of historic houses, temples and pagodas, and there’s no way Hoi An could fail to capture your imagination.
+We can arrange cooking classes, sunset boat trips and stays at elegant boutique hotels.
+We also recommend visiting one of the local tailors, who craft handmade clothing using traditions that have been passed down through the generations.

 Need to know: To experience one of the world’s best luxury railway journeys, travel from Hoi An (via Danang) to coastal Quy Nhon on the opulent Vietage Train.